 Below: Beautifully colored pitchwood harvested from Douglas Fir Trees:

 Below is a graphic illustration of how a piece of Douglas Fir pitchwood can be used to illuminate dark places.
 Dave and I enter an old mining cave high in the Rocky Mountains, using only a piece of burning pitchwood to light the way.

 The entrance to the cave:

 Did dwarves leave this mark to point the way to the Mines of Moria?

-Could these sparkly rocks the ore of the legendary Mithril?!
+Could these sparkly rocks be the ore of the legendary Mithril?!

 Searching for more clues:

-Here is what our spent pitchwood torch after it burned out.
+Here is what our Douglas Fir pitchwood torch looked like after it burnt out.
 Amazingly, it burned for nearly an hour!
-Truly magical stuff
+Truly magical stuff.